kamranzafar15/RiskApp/RiskApp/ReadMe.txt

 Note:
 ----
-Teh bet files i.e. Settled.csv and Unsettled.csv are found in the same above folder.
+The bet files i.e. Settled.csv and Unsettled.csv are found in the same above folder.